Zipcoder/reveal-slides.tcus/md/arrayVsArrayList.md

 Performance of Array and ArrayList depends on the operation you are performing

+-
+## Performance

 Resize() opertation : Automatic resize of ArrayList will slow down the performance as it will use temporary array to copy elements from the old array to new array.

+-
+## Performance

 add() or get() operation : adding an element or retrieving an element from the array or arraylist object has almost same  performance

 -
 ## Primitives

-ArrayList can not contains primitive data types (like int , float , double) it can only contains Object
+ArrayList can not contain primitive data types (like int , float , double) it can only contain Objects

 Array can contain both primitive data types as well as objects.

 -
 ## Primitives

-One get a misconception that we can store primitives(int,float,double) in ArrayList , but it is not true
+One misconception that we can store primitives(int,float,double) in ArrayList , but it is not true

 -
 ## Primitives